 As you journey through the game you’ll find many tablets that hold important information that you need to progress.
 You can’t actually recall these items later, though, meaning you’ll need to write things down on a notepad.
 This could annoy some gamers, but those willing to truly get in the retro spirit may love the old pen n paper mechanic.

 As you progress through La-Mulana you’ll pick up tons of items, weapons and power-ups.
 Though you’ll need to grind for gold occasionally, the economy works very well and most of the time you find yourself somewhere in the middle—not flat broke but not loaded either.
 Most of the time you’ll have the gold you need in order to acquire any required items.
 You’ll need to make sure you have the right weapons, too, as the bosses are a real challenge.

 The difficult of La Mulana’s bosses comes from the fact that their vulnerable areas are hard to hit.
 You need to be extremely precise in your attack.
 In fact, the bosses are probably the worst part of the game.
 They require inhuman precision and will be more annoying than entertaining.
-Still, this is the one negative point that I have in this indie game.
+Still, this is the one negative point that I have in this indie game review.

 The indie game review Overview